Paramagnetism of Oxygen

 How It Works

 Next pour the liquid oxygen slowly over the pole pieces, and it collects in the gap between the poles.
 It might take two or three short pours to get the liquid oxygen to stick around, as it has to cool the poles first.
-When the liquid oxygen boils off the first time, pour LN2 again to show no interaction.
+When the liquid oxygen boils off the first time, pour liquid nitrogen again to show no interaction.
 The next slosh of oxygen will last for 30 or 40 seconds, suspended in the strong magnetic field.
 Nitrogen, nothing; oxygen, stickiness.

 Setting It Up